mafiaconnected/MafiaC/DEVGUIDE.md

 * The "Compile" bat files make building easier.
 * The "Data" folder contains extra non-essential stuff like Languages, GUI stuff, etc. It's provided in the release as a tar archive.
 * The "Update Archive.bat" tool packs the stuff in "Data" to the above tar archive.
+* Use Debug or RelWithDebInfo builds to test.
+Release build will not launch (see next item).
+* The public release build is signed with Authenticode, and won't work without being built/signed by jack9267 himself.
+* You can use any VS tools to build a test version, but public releases use 2017 tools with XP Support and C++
 * More will be added to this list as I think of them.